jerome2511/PGO_DEM/README.md

 └── ...
 ```

-The name of the MNS created will be given according to the name of the folder regrouping the panchromatic and multispectral images.
-Here: 2021-04-03_12226435_SouthOrkney_ANT_DEM_BM_2m.tif and 2021-04-03_12226435_SouthOrkney_ANT_DEM_BM_20m.tif for the MNS.
+The name of the DEM created will be given according to the name of the folder regrouping the panchromatic and multispectral images.
+Here: 2021-04-03_12226435_SouthOrkney_ANT_DEM_BM_2m.tif and 2021-04-03_12226435_SouthOrkney_ANT_DEM_BM_20m.tif for the DEM.

 2. Run the script
 ```
 stereo_coregistration.sh
 ```
-At this step a new folder is created with the name of the correlation algorithm used (BM or SGM) containing the associated DSMs and orthoimages.
+At this step a new folder is created with the name of the correlation algorithm used (BM or SGM) containing the associated DEMs and orthoimages.

 ```
 .